Lava-Kumar-PL/online-food-order-app/README.md

 The application is deployed on Render.

-## Contributing

-Contributions are always welcome!
-Just raise an issue, and we will discuss it.

 ## Feedback

 If you have any feedback, raise an issue let's try to resolve it.